siberianfox/tinygwiki/Tinyg-Communications-Programming.md

 g2core is configured similarly, but uses a native USB channel that will transmit at 12 Mbps or 480Mbps, depending on the exact board and host used.
 It can alternately be connected to a using a 4-wire serial port (rx/tx/rts/cts).

-The board has a 1000 byte serial buffer that can buffer up to 12 lines of ASCII text.
-A "command" is a single line of ASCII text ending with a CR or LF; or one or the other depending on the {"ic":N} setting.
+The board has a 1000 byte serial buffer that can buffer up to 8 lines of ASCII text.
+A "command" is a line of ASCII text ending with a CR or LF; or one or the other depending on the {"ic":N} setting.
 The "controller" pulls serial lines from the buffer and passes them to the correct parser for that type of command.
 There are 4 general classes of commands that can be pulled from the serial buffer:

 Command Type | Example(s)
 ---------|-------------------------
-Gcode blocks (data) | g0x10, m7, g17, {"gc":"g0x10"} (both JSON wrapped and unwrapped forms are supported)
+Gcode blocks (data) | g0x10, m7, g17
-Configuration commands | {"xvm":16000} (set X maximum velocity to 16000), {"1mi":8} (set motor 1 microsteps to 8)
+Configuration (control) | {"xvm":16000} (set X maximum velocity to 16000), {"1mi":8} (set motor 1 microsteps to 8)
-Action commands | {"defa":1} (reset config values to default), {"sr":null} (request a status report) Front-Panel commands | ! (feedhold), ~ (cycle start)
+Action (control) | {"defa":1} (reset config values to default), {"sr":null} (request a status report) Front-Panel (control) | ! (feedhold), ~ (cycle start)

-Commands from the serial buffer are handled as per below:
+Commands from the serial buffer are handled as:

 ### Gcode Blocks
 When a Gcode block is encountered it is passed to the Gcode parser.
 Depending on the gcode command it is either executed immediately or queued to the motion planner.
 All motion commands, dwells and most M commands are queued to the planner - i.e. "synchronized with motion".
 Examples of commands that are executed immediately are G20 and G21 - which set inches and millimeter units, respectively.
 These are executed immediately as the next gcode block that arrives needs to be interpreted in the correct units.